kyleyasumiishi/upa-10-ball/README.md

 My goal for each freeCodeCamp project is simply to learn about and practice using new web development concepts and techniques.

-Here's are new concepts I learned and practiced by building this project:
+Here are a few new concepts I learned and practiced by building this project:

 - HTML5 <code>header</code> element
 - Used a CSS media query to create a responsive side navigation